ro fr en es pt ar zh hi de

 A patient is truly happy only when he gets to enjoy health again, not when the doctor inspirits him with positive thoughts.
 You're trying in vain to encourage a patient who suffers atrocious pain; he won't feel better thanks to your words full of optimism and hope.
 When a patient tells the doctor: “You would better let me die”, it's out of doubt that he suffers such tremendous pain that you either get him well or you don't.
 Encouraging the patient in his most critical moments doesn't impact a spectacular effect of complete recovery.
 However, we mustn't minimize the power of words which often have a complementary effect to therapy.

-If I had to imagine the ideal leader, he would doubtlessly be like a doctor; a doctor who can figure out what is the people's performance ability, their state of health and the factors which exert influence upon them; a doctor capable to keep people out of any kind of disease or affection: stress, fatigue, idleness, dissatisfaction, anxiety, nervousness, and so on, who can hallmark them every day and render their vitality.
-I also believe that the ideal leader must possess a remarkable analytical ability and dispose of the appropriate methods of “therapy”, including “verbal therapy” as a complementary means.
+If I had to imagine the ideal leader, he would doubtlessly be like a doctor.
+A doctor who can figure out what is the people's performance ability, their state of health and the factors which exert influence upon them.
+A doctor capable to keep people out of any kind of disease or affection (stress, fatigue, idleness, dissatisfaction, anxiety, nervousness, and so on), and to render their vitality.
+I also believe that the ideal leader must possess a remarkable analytical ability and dispose of the appropriate methods of "therapy", including "verbal therapy" as a complementary means.

 If you take a look on recent history, you will see people like Bill Gates, John D. Rockefeller, Thomas Edison and Michael Dell filling the top of the best “doctors”.
 They became financial giants, building fabulous empires, “healing” as far as possible the lives of people.